 From Facebook to Twitter to the demise and resurrection of Myspace, how we all use, misuse and don’t use social media is of interest to economists, venture capitalists, tweens, governments and everybody in between, and it’s no wonder.
-Look at these social media stats:
+To know how to properly use social media in the marketing industry, visit Voy Media

 No matter how youuse social media, most of us have a stake in its future.